Debt Snowball vs Avalanche Method — Which Is Better, Mathematically and Practically

 The hybrid approach

-Many practitioners use a hybrid that captures most of the benefits of both:
+Many practitioners use a hybrid that captures most of the benefits of both.

-Step 2 — Switch to avalanche for the remaining debts.
+The second move is to switch to avalanche for the remaining debts.
 With the small accounts cleared, the remaining debts are large enough that the rate-based ordering matters.
 From here, attack the highest-rate debt first.

 This hybrid captures most of the snowball's behavioural benefit (early visible wins, reduced cognitive load) while preserving most of the avalanche's mathematical advantage (high-rate debts get cleared as quickly as possible).
 Most personal finance writing now recommends some version of this hybrid for households with mixed debt types.